accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate document conversion functions on the screen (e.g. export to PDF, .odt, HTML etc.)
+1. Identify document conversion functions on the screen (e.g. export to PDF, .odt, HTML etc.)
-1. Locate accessibility information in the original content (e.g. an alternative graphic element, title levels, table of contents).
+1. Identify accessibility information in the original content (e.g. an alternative graphic element, title levels, table of contents).
 1. Check that the accessibility information is still present in the converted document (unless the conversion format chosen does not support the accessibility information in the source document).
 1. If this is the case, the test is validated.